openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

         'keyof' typeReference
         ;

-A compile-time error occurs if *typeReference* is not a class or interface type.
-The semantics of the *keyof* type is presented in the following example:
+A compile-time error occurs if ``typeReference`` is not a class or interface type.
+The semantics of type ``keyof`` is presented in the example below:

 .. code-block:: typescript
    :linenos: